sreenijanarayanaa/JavaStreams/README.md

-# 📚 Java Streams Guide
+# 📚 Java Streams

 ## 🧵 What Is a Stream?

-A **Stream** in Java is a sequence of elements supporting functional-style operations.
+A **Stream** in Java is used to proccess collection objects.
+A stream is a sequence of elements that supports variours methods which can be pipelined to produce desired output.
 It operates on a source (like arrays or collections) and enables efficient, readable data processing pipelines.

 ### 🔍 Key Characteristics:
 - Streams do **not** store data